Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 Randomization can circumvent the FLP impossibility~\cite{DBLP:journals/ipl/FischerL82}, which only entails deterministic algorithms.
-This line of work started with Ben-Or~\cite{DBLP:conf/podc/Ben-Or83} using a local coin (that generated a required exponential number of communication steps in the general case) and resilience $t<n/5$, and by Rabin~\cite{DBLP:conf/focs/Rabin83} in the same year, which assumes the availability of a common coin, allowed for a polynomial number of communication steps and optimal resilience.
-We later discuss more extensively the notion of common coins. \remove{ \EMS{I suggest removing the next paragraph from the proceedings version since it does not considers the studied problem.} } Bracha~\cite{Bracha1987} constructed a reliable broadcast protocol that allowed optimally-resilient binary agreement, but using a local coin needed an exponential expected number of communication steps.
-Cachin et al.~\cite{DBLP:journals/joc/CachinKS05} solve asynchronous binary consensus using a common coin and cryptographic threshold signatures.
+This line of work started with Ben-Or~\cite{DBLP:conf/podc/Ben-Or83} using a local coin (that generated a required exponential number of communication steps in the general case) and resilience $t<n/5$, and by Rabin~\cite{DBLP:conf/focs/Rabin83} in the same year, which assumes the availability of RCCs, allowed for a polynomial number of communication steps and optimal resilience, \ie $t<n/3$.
+We later discuss more extensively the notion of RCCs.
+Bracha~\cite{Bracha1987} constructed a reliable broadcast protocol that allowed optimally-resilient binary agreement, but using a local coin needed an exponential expected number of communication steps.
+Cachin et al.~\cite{DBLP:journals/joc/CachinKS05} solve asynchronous binary consensus using RCCs and cryptographic threshold signatures.
 They achieve optimal resilience ($t<n/3$) and quadratic message-per-round complexity.

-In the sequel, we focus on MMR~\cite{DBLP:conf/podc/MostefaouiMR14} as a signature-free Byzantine-tolerant solution for binary consensus.
-This algorithm is optimal in resilience, uses $O(n^2)$ messages per consensus invocation, and terminates within $O(1)$ expected time.
-The MMR can be combined with a reduction of multivalued consensus to binary consensus~\cite{DBLP:journals/acta/MostefaouiR17} to attain multivalued consensus with the same fault-tolerance properties.
+In the sequel, we focus on MMR~\cite{DBLP:conf/podc/MostefaouiMR14} as a signature-free BFT solution for binary consensus.
+This algorithm is optimal in resilience, uses $O(n^2)$ messages per consensus invocation, and completes within $O(1)$ expected time.
+MMR can be combined with a reduction of multivalued consensus to binary consensus~\cite{DBLP:journals/acta/MostefaouiR17} to attain multivalued consensus with the same fault-tolerance properties.

 Binary consensus is a fundamental component of total order reliable broadcast, \eg~\cite{Cachin2001,DBLP:journals/cj/CorreiaNV06} (see Section~\ref{sec:arch}).
 In what appears as a revival of the topic, several Blockchain consensus protocols are also using similar approaches.
-HoneyBadger~\cite{Miller2016} was the first randomized BFT protocol for Blockchain.
+HoneyBadger~\cite{DBLP:conf/ccs/MillerXCSS16} was the first randomized BFT protocol for Blockchain.
 They employ MMR as their binary consensus protocol.
-The BEAT~\cite{BEAT2018} suite of protocols for blockchain consensus also uses the MMR.
+The BEAT~\cite{BEAT2018} suite of protocols for blockchain consensus also uses MMR.